anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 Explanation:

-- ***Amazon Bedrock***: An open-source project that provides a comprehensive framework for building and deploying modern applications on AWS.
+- ***Amazon Bedrock***: Amazon Bedrock is a fully managed service that offers a choice of high-performing foundation models (FMs
-- ***Email Generation***: AWS Bedrock can be used to generate personalized emails by leveraging Claude for template and data manipulation capabilities.
+- ***Email Generation***: Amazon Bedrock can be used to generate personalized emails by leveraging Claude for template and data manipulation capabilities.

 Steps: